populationgenomics/production-pipelines/README.md

 ))
 ```

-Will wrap the command as follows:
+This will wrap the command as follows:

 ```
 set -o pipefail